-The one thing we can say with confidence is that nobody knows exactly what will happen in 2021.
+The one thing we can say with confidence is that nobody knows exactly what will happen by the end of 2021 or even in 2022.
 Several vaccines have been made by now, so a lot depends on the success of those vaccines against the virus.

 However, after doing some extensive research, looking at the numbers, and talking to industry representatives and officials, we’re sharing our main predictions and expectations with you.